Acute lower (or lumbar) back pain is very common; in fact 80% of adults will have back pain at some point in their life.

 CT scans and CT-SPECT scans

-CT images are look at bones, their shape, position and anatomy.
-CT scans are also used for patients who cannot MRI scans, for example those patients who have non-compatible pace-makers.
+CT images of the spine are used to look at bones, their shape, position and anatomy.
+The detailed 3-D images are produced by taking multiple X-ray images from different angles which are then processed by a computer.
+CT scans are also used for patients who cannot MRI scans, for example those patients who do not have MRI-compatible heart pace-makers.

-CT SPECT scans are similar to CT scans but a radio-labelled dye is also used and this allows your doctor to see if their are any “hot spots” (lots of inflammation) in your spine or joints which may help when a diagnosis is difficult or when further information is required.
+CT SPECT scans are a combination of CT scans and a SPECT scan (or bone scan).
+A SPECT scan uses a radio-labelled dye to produce an image.
+We can use these combined images to see if there are any “hot spots” (lots of inflammation) in your spine or joints which may help when a diagnosis is difficult or when further information is required.

 What treatment do I need?